 Document, Analyze and Consolidate your GPOs

-- Leading group policy export tool / utility on the market today
+- Leading group policy reporting tool on the market today

 - Filter export results and snapshot views to display only those settings that contain your keyword

-- View a variety of pre-defined reports for precision reporting with the Report Portal.
+- View a variety of pre-defined reports for precision group policy reporting with the Report Portal.
 Reports include Unlinked GPOs, GPO by CSE Area, Redundant/Conflicting Settings, GPO Links and new Slow Boot/Slow Logon Reports!

 - Perform exports across multiple domains in a forest, allowing a full reporting of settings across multiple domains